AMPlummer/AMPlummer/README.md

 My name is Andrew Plummer.
 I am...
 - 🌱 a research assistant with the Bank of Canada's Climate Analysis Team
-- 💰 a graduate of the University of Toronto's undergraduate economics program
+- 💰 a graduate from the University of Toronto's undergraduate economics program
 - 🧮 a data analyst and machine learning expert

 # Recent Professional Accomplishments 🤓

-- 📈 Used Python to forecast expected credit losses across various loan portfolio under severe, but plausible, climate scenarios as part of a larger project to analyze the systemic risks from transitioning to a low-carbon economy
+- 📈 Used Python to forecast expected credit losses across various loan portfolios under severe, but plausible, climate scenarios as part of a larger project to analyze the systemic risks from transitioning to a low-carbon economy
 - 🏠 Used Python to develop a machine learning model to estimate Canadian house prices as part of a larger work to understand the risks that a warming climate poses to Canada's housing sector
 - 🏦 Used Microsoft Excel/VBA to develop a dashboard that shows several risk metrics for wholesale loans portfolios.
 This dashboard is currently used in the risk departments of some of the largest financial institutions in Canada